Pregnancy Rash: Pruritic urticarial papules and plaques of pregnancy (PUPPP)

 PUPPP - (PRURITIC URTICARIAL PAPULES AND PLAQUES OF PREGNANCY)

 This condition is the most common dermatosis (skin condition) of pregnancy.
-The cause was unknown until recently when Dr Selim Aracting and colleagues from France reported studies linking PUPPP with cells from the developing baby (foetus).
-Their studies suggest that foetal cells can invade the mother's skin during pregnancy, and in some way cause this skin disorder to develop.
+The cause was unknown until recently when Dr. Selim Aracting and colleagues from France reported studies linking PUPPP with cells from the developing baby (fetus).
+Their studies suggest that fetal cells can invade the mother's skin during pregnancy, and in some way cause this skin disorder to develop.

 No treatment 100% treatment for the itch only some Corticosteroids that could be applied to the skin (topical) are known to give prompt temporary relief.
 Sometimes oral corticosteroids (eg prednisolone) are needed.

 Read more about rashes during Pregnancy

 It was very difficult to obtain salt in the early civilization.
 They considered salt stock as the basis of their development .
 That's why salt was: used as a preservative to food.
 They could preserve seasonal food...